 The delay raises the question of whether the current fleet of Vanguard submarines can be kept in service over the time it takes to build the Dreadnought fleet.
 Reports by both NIS and the British American Security Information Council (BASIC) have raised the possibility that reliability issues may make it difficult for the MOD to permanently keep a nuclear-armed submarine at sea in the early 2030s.

 When initial work on the Dreadnought programme was first approved by parliament in 2007 the planned date for the first submarine to come into service was 2024.
 In 2010 the date was moved back to 2028, and in 2015 the current formulation of the “early 2030s” was introduced.
 The Vanguard fleet was originally designed for a 25 year service life.
 HMS Vanguard, the oldest of the fleet, will be 37 years old in 2030.

 Spending on the Dreadnought programme is approved in stages, rather than the ‘main gate’ approval structure that is more common and was originally intended for the project.
 This change is widely thought to be an attempt to avoid the cost overruns and delays that have dogged the Astute submarine programme.
 In phase two of the Dreadnought programme, which has now been extended, construction of hull sections for the second Dreadnought submarine began.
 Fabrication of hull sections for HMS Dreadnought has been completed, but assembling the sections together will only begin once space has been vacated by one of the Astute submarines currently under construction.
-The government began withholding the official completion date for the Astute submarine programme after HMS Audacious was delayed for nearly 2 years.
+The government began withholding the official completion date for the Astute submarine programme after HMS Audacious was delayed for 17 months.